eTac01/Phishing-Email-Analysis/README.md

   Real companies like PayPal maintain strict language standards.

+ # spot few  Indicator

+- Mismatched URL	Link looks like PayPal but redirects elsewhere	paypal.com.verify-userinfo.net
+- Urgent Language	Pushes user to act fast	“Verify immediately to avoid suspension”
+- Header Anomaly	IP & SPF mismatch	Sent from non-PayPal server
+- Grammar Errors

+  these are the minor indicator, you should focus or be smart to find this stuff before clicking any gmail, or liks

 # Summarize phishing traits found in the email

   This phishing email clearly demonstrates multiple social engineering techniques — spoofing, urgency, fake links, and technical header manipulation.

   Analyzing this helped me strengthen my awareness of phishing tactics and improve my ability to spot red flags in real-world.